Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Anisotropic effects on the equilibrium, oscillation frequency, and tidal deformability

-{Table \ref{table} presents the mass, radius, compactness, $f$-mode pulsation frequency, and the oscillation eigenfrequency normalized with the mean density, for compact objects for the central energy densities $400\,[\rm MeV/fm^3]$ and $600\,[\rm MeV/fm^3]$ and five values of anisotropic parameters $\alpha$.
-It can be noted that, when varying $\alpha$ from $-1.0$ to $+1.0$, the mass, radius, compactness, $f$-mode, and the normalized oscillation eigenfrequency change respectively in almost $+35\%$, $+10\%$, $+23\%$, $-3.2\%$, and $-1.1\%$ for $\rho_c=400\,[\rm MeV/fm^3]$ and in $+49\%$, $+12\%$, $+33\%$, $-1.4\%$, and $-4.4\%$ for $\rho_c=600\,[\rm MeV/fm^3]$.
-Thus, for a central energy density interval, we note that when $\alpha$ increases, the mass, radius, and compactness rise, whereas the $f$-mode frequency (and the normalized eigenfrequency $\omega_f$) decreases.
-From these results, together with those shown in Figs. \ref{Fig1} and \ref{Fig2}, we see that as the star's mass and radius increase, the oscillation mode $f$ decreases.
-This peculiarity has also been found in the study of compact stars in other contexts.
-For example, in studies of dark matter admixed with hadronic matter \cite{Shirke2024,flores_lenzi_dutra_2004} and quark matter \cite{Jyothilakshmi2025,flores_lugones2017}, in hybrid stars with hyperons and delta baryons \cite{Rather2025}, and in compact stars with crust \cite{flores2017}.}
+Table \ref{table} presents the mass, radius, compactness, $f$-mode pulsation frequency, and the oscillation eigenfrequency normalized with the mean density, for compact objects for the central energy densities $400\,[\rm MeV/fm^3]$ and $600\,[\rm MeV/fm^3]$ and five values of anisotropic parameters $\alpha$.
+It can be noted that, when varying \(\alpha\) from \(-1.0\) to \(+1.0\), the mass, radius, compactness, \(f\)-mode frequency, and normalized oscillation eigenfrequency change, respectively, by approximately \(4.34\%\), \(0.75\%\), \(3.58\%\), \(4.65\%\), and \(3.61\%\) for \(\rho_c = 400\,[\rm MeV/fm^3]\).
+For \(\rho_c = 600\,[\rm MeV/fm^3]\), the corresponding relative variations are approximately \(9.06\%\), \(1.47\%\), \(7.47\%\), \(12.32\%\), and \(9.94\%\).
+These values were computed using the standard relative-difference formula with the \(\alpha=-1\) configuration as the reference.
+Thus, for a central energy density interval, we note that when $\alpha$ increases, the mass, radius, compactness, $f$-mode frequency, and normalized eigenfrequency $\omega_f$ rise.
+From these results, it is possible to identify which physical quantities are most affected by the anisotropy parameter \(\alpha\).
+In both density regimes considered, the stellar mass exhibits the largest relative variations as \(\alpha\) varies, whereas the radius is affected to a much lesser extent.
+Consequently, derived quantities such as the compactness and the oscillation frequencies, which depend on combinations of \(M\) and \(R\), naturally inherit this behavior.

+In particular, the \(f\)-mode frequency and the normalized oscillation eigenfrequency show significant variations because they are closely related to the mean stellar density, approximately scaling as \(\sqrt{M/R^3}\).
+Since the radius changes only mildly with anisotropy, the dominant contribution to these variations arises mainly from the changes in the stellar mass.

+This behavior is physically expected, since the introduction of anisotropy modifies the internal pressure distribution, thereby affecting the equilibrium structure and global stellar properties.
+On the other hand, the compactness, defined as the ratio between mass and radius, exhibits comparatively smaller variations due to the weaker dependence of the radius on anisotropy.
+These results therefore suggest that anisotropy primarily impacts the stellar mass, while the remaining quantities respond consistently through their dependence on \(M\) and \(R\).
+This feature may be relevant when using oscillation modes and gravitational-wave observations as probes of the internal structure of NSs.